SSWConsulting/SSW.Rules.Content/rules/weekly-client-love/rule.md

 A good practice is to set aside a little time each week to reconnect with a client, thats called giving 'client love' (aka Customer Love).

 ![Figure: Show clients that you're more than just an awesome developer](Keyboard-Heart.jpg)

+When reaching out to clients, it's crucial to foster genuine relationships rather than appearing transactional.
+We believe in building connections that feel natural and not driven by sales motives.

 There are many ways to show "Client Love", the best way is to call them, a conversation (on Teams) or email is also ok, but this is different for every client.